Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Fossilized Worm tubes

 Within many of the softer layers of marl between the hard limestone beds in and around Glen Rose (and many other Cretaceous exposures in Texas) are numerous tubular fossils that superficially resemble masses of twisted spaghetti.
-These are serpulid worm tubes--the preserved remains of the slime-limed burrows of ancient worms.
-The sheer numbers of these fossils indicate that millions of such worms lived and burrowed in these sediments.
-Again, Flood Geologists must explain how all these worms managed to survive the early stages of the Flood, land together in huge numbers, then form all these burrows--and to do so numerous times and in numerous places (they occur at many places besides Glen Rose).
+These are serpulid worm tubes--the preserved remains of the slime-lined burrows of ancient worms.
+The sheer numbers of these trace fossils indicate that millions of such worms lived and burrowed in these sediments.
+Again, Flood Geologists must explain how all these worms managed to survive the early stages of the Flood, land together in huge numbers, then form all these burrows--and to do so numerous times in numerous places (they occur at thousands of sites besides Glen Rose).

 Vertebrate Tracks